geronimo-iia/restexpress/README.md

 * raw response
 * a formated error result

 Meaning that it can wrap responses so AJAX clients can always process the responses easily.
 Or it can simply marshal the service return value directly into JSON or XML.

 JSend is a specification that lays down some rules for how JSON responses from web servers should be formatted.
+This specification should only be used in JSON format.
 For more information on JSEND-style responses, see: http://labs.omniti.com/labs/jsend